ocean-tracking-network/node-manager-training/_episodes/09_Supplementary notebooks.md

 ##  Receiver Operator Report

 Located in the `vis` subfolder.
 This notebook generates a summary report for receiver operators to describe what animals have been seen and when.
 Tailored for OTN's reporting requirements and data policy.

-## DB-Fix Notebooks

-These are a series of notebooks for fixing common issues found in the database.
-These notebooks are beyond the scope of the current training but eventually Data Managers who wish to learn more will be able to take further training.
-In the meantime, if you see notes in the notebooks such as "Use the DB Fix notebook called XXXX to correct this error", please contact OTN for assistance.